 Are you still worried about leaving your dog?
 We know that it is hard to leave your dog when you travel.
 We know that you worry about how your dog is doing the whole time you are away, and how your dog will do even before you leave.
 We know that you are mostly concerned that your dog will feel stranded and left alone.
 Rest assured, we have these concerns covered.
 We make sure your dog has lots of people time and playtime to stay occupied.
 If your dog doesn’t have fun we will tell you.
 We want dogs to enjoy themselves.
 In the end, your dog’s stay will be much harder on you than it is on your dog

 Anything else I should anticipate?
-Dogs will romp and run in our pea gravel play areas.
-In general, this is a very safe, comfortable play surface.
-However, your dog may experience temporary sensitivity from this new texture on their paws.
-In addition, your dog generally will drink a lot, eat, and then sleep through the night and into the next day.
+Dogs will spend the majority of their time outside on our turfed play areas, but they will also romp and run in our pea gravel play areas as well.
+In general, they are both very safe, comfortable play surfaces.
+However, your dog may experience temporary sensitivity from these new textures on their paws.
+In addition, after returning home, your dog generally will drink a lot, eat, and then sleep through the night and into the next day.
+Rest assured, they should be back to normal in no time.

 What if I am interested in working at Paws In Motion?
 Apply online here.